battlecode/battlecode20/pubsub/README.md

 - Create new topic.
 Call it bc20-compile
 - Create new subscriber.
 Call it bc20-compile-sub
   All compile servers will share this subscriber
+- Do the same, with bc20-game and bc20-game-sub

 In GCloud > IAM > Service accounts:
 - Create new service account